microsoft/Microsoft.Unity.Analyzers/README.md

 # Prerequisites
 For building and testing, you'll need the .NET Core SDK.
 We recommend using the **.NET Core SDK Version 3.1.100 (LTS)** or later.

 This project is using the `DiagnosticSuppressor` API to conditionally suppress reported compiler/analyzer diagnostics.
 This API is available starting with **Visual Studio 2019 16.3** or **Visual Studio for Mac 8.3**.

 On Windows, you'll need the _Visual Studio extension development_ workload installed to build a VSIX to use and debug the project in Visual Studio.

 For unit-testing, we require Unity to be installed.
 We recommend using the latest LTS version for that.

 # Building and testing

-Everything can be compiled and deployed using the command line:

-Compiling the main project only:
+Compiling the solution:
-`dotnet build .\src\Microsoft.Unity.Analyzers`
+`dotnet build .\src\Microsoft.Unity.Analyzers.sln`

-Unit-Testing:
+Running the unit tests:
-`dotnet test .\src\Microsoft.Unity.Analyzers.Tests`
+`dotnet test .\src\Microsoft.Unity.Analyzers.sln`

-Compiling all projects and deploying analyzers/suppressors as a VSIX extension into the Visual Studio Experimental Instance:
-`msbuild .\src\Microsoft.Unity.Analyzers.sln`
+You can open `.\src\Microsoft.Unity.Analyzers.sln` in your favorite IDE to work on the analyzers and run/debug the tests.

-# Debugging
+# Debugging the analyzers on a Unity project

-The easiest way to compile and debug interactively is to use Visual Studio 2019 :
+Running and debugging the tests is the easiest way to get started but sometimes you want to work on a real-life Unity project.

+## On Windows

-- Load the `Microsoft.Unity.Analyzers.sln` solution.
+- Open the `Microsoft.Unity.Analyzers.Vsix.sln` solution.
-- Set `Microsoft.Unity.Analyzers.Vsix` as your startup project.
+- Make sure `Microsoft.Unity.Analyzers.Vsix` is set as the startup project.
 - Hit play (Current Instance) to start debugging an experimental instance of Visual Studio 2019.
+- Load any Unity project in the Visual Studio experimental instance then put breakpoints in the `Microsoft.Unity.Analyzers` project.

+## On macOS

+- Open the `Microsoft.Unity.Analyzers.Mpack.sln` solution.
+- Make sure `Microsoft.Unity.Analyzers.Mpack` is set as the startup project.
+- Hit play to start debugging an experimental instance of Visual Studio for Mac.
-- Load any Unity project in the VS experimental instance then put breakpoints in the Analyzer project using the VS main instance.
+- Load any Unity project in the Visual Studio for Mac experimental instance then put breakpoints in the `Microsoft.Unity.Analyzers` project.

 # Handling duplicate diagnostics